 Take the guesswork out of school admissions with our catchment area checker

-Free Use our school finder for free to find schools near you by Ofsted rating and check exam results
+Free Use our free school guide to find schools near you by Ofsted rating and check exam results

 Find primary & secondary schools near you by Ofsted rating

 And check their latest exam results and demographic information.

 £4.99 Get 30 days of access to our catchment area features, admissions data and distance calculator for just £4.99

 Check and compare catchment areas on a map